Skip to content

 type='text/css' media="not all" data-media="all" onload="this.media=this.dataset.media; delete this.dataset.media; this.removeAttribute( 'onload' );"

-We believe that the problem with the incorrect display of menu items is due to a change in the sequencing of CSS selectors, which is quite possible if inline CSS is excluded.
+In our assessment, the problem with the incorrect display of menu items stems from a change in the sequencing of CSS selectors, which is quite possible when excluding inline CSS.

 The “Critical CSS” option has no influence on the display of the website design.
 We achieved a correct page display with “Critical CSS” activated and “Concatenate CSS” deactivated.

 Jetpack Boost inserts the Critical CSS as inline CSS immediately after the meta tag for the “viewport”.
-In other words, at the first position in the head of the HTML source text.
+Thus, virtually at the very beginning of the HTML source code’s head section.

 Further inline CSS remains unchanged.

-Links to CSS files are embedded in <noscript> tags, some of which are loaded unchanged but with a delay.
+Links to CSS files are embedded in <noscript> tags; some of them are loaded unchanged but deferred.

-This ensures that render-blocking elements are completely eliminated on the Pagespeed Insights test tool website.
+This ensures that the Pagespeed Insights test tool website reports that “render-blocking elements” are completely eliminated.

 The analysis in Chrome’s coverage tool of the Critical CSS generated by Jetpack Boost shows a low coverage for the Critical CSS.